JRMeyer/jrmeyer.github.io/about.md

 <br/>
 <br/>

-Even though I spend most of the day with my NLP / machine learning hat on, I'm still very much a linguist in that I love languages.
+Even though I spend most of the day with my Speech / NLP / Machine Learning hat on, I'm still very much a linguist in that I love languages.
 I've spent a good amount of time studying French and Russian, and I've dabbled in a handful of others.
-[Kyrgyz](https://en.wikipedia.org/wiki/Kyrgyz_language) is the language I often use in my research, because it's pretty cool!
+[Kyrgyz](https://en.wikipedia.org/wiki/Kyrgyz_language) is a language I often use in my research, because it's pretty cool!

 <br/>